 To calculate the CAC, divide the total marketing and sales spend over a set period, and divide it by how many new customers were acquired in that same time frame.
 It tells you the average cost of acquiring a new customer.

 The average customer acquisition cost has risen sharply due to increased competition in recent years, but you can reduce it in several ways.
-These could include retargeting your marketing to focus on more appropriate audiences, ensuring your sales team are as efficient as possible by giving them access to the best sales apps or investing in marketing automation.
+These could include retargeting your marketing to focus on more appropriate audiences, ensuring your sales team are as efficient as possible by giving them access to the best sales apps or investing in customer service automation.

 Customer Lifetime Value (LTV or CLV)

 Calculating the customer lifetime value will give you an idea of how much revenue you can expect to make from a customer during their relationship with your company.
 To find your CLV, you should multiply the average purchase value by the average purchase frequency, then again by your average customer lifespan.

 If your CLV is lower than your customer acquisition cost, then you know the methods you’re currently using to acquire and retain customers are unsustainable.